-Fraction number line estimation task.
+FNLE task.
 An established FNLE task (Siegler et al., 2011) was used as a proximal measure of fraction magnitude understanding.
-Students estimated the location of 14 fractions on zero to one and zero to two individual number lines within a paper and pencil task.
-The number zero was placed below the left end of the number line and the number one and two, respectively, were placed at the right end of the number line.
+Students estimated the location of 14 fractions on 0 to 1 and 0 to 2 individual number lines within a paper-and-pencil task.
+The Number 0 was placed below the left end of the number line and the Numbers 1 and 2, respectively, were placed at the right end of the number line.
 The target number was placed in the center below the number line.
 The number lines were staggered across the page so students could not easily use their estimates on other number lines to inform their next placement.
-For the zero to one number line task, a completed sample problem displayed where 1/8 would be located on the number line.
+For the 0 to 1 number line task, a completed sample problem displayed where 1/8 would be located on the number line.
 The students then estimated the locations of proper fractions (one fourth, one fifth, one third, one half, one nineteenth, and five sixths).
-The same procedure was used on the zero to two number line task, with two sample problems showing the locations of one eighth and one and one eighth.
-For the zero to two number line, students estimated the location of proper fractions (three eighths, five sixths, onehalf, one nineteenth), improper fractions (seven fourths, five fifths), and mixed numbers (one and eleven twelfths, one and one half).
+The same procedure was used on the 0 to 2 number line task, with two sample problems showing the locations of one eighth and one and one eighth.
+For the 0 to 2 number line, students estimated the location of proper fractions (three eighths, five sixths, one half, one nineteenth), improper fractions (seven fourths, five fifths), and mixed numbers (one and eleven twelfths, one and one half).
 Students' estimates on each number line were calculated by measuring the distance between zero and their mark in millimeters.
 To gauge students' accuracy of their estimates, percent absolute error (PAE) was calculated for each estimate by dividing the absolute difference between the estimated and actual magnitudes by the numerical range of the number line (one or two) and then multiplying by 100.
 Thus, PAE represents how inaccurate a student's estimate is from the actual location of the target number with lower scores representing better accuracy.
 A single score of an average PAE was computed for each student.
-Internal reliability for the fraction number line task was previously demonstrated to be high in sixth grade (α =.88).
-Test-retest reliability has been demonstrated with a sample with similar demographics from the same region (r = .833, Hansen, et al., 2015).
+Internal reliability for the fraction number line task was previously demonstrated to be high in sixth grade ($\alpha = .88$).
+Testretest reliability has been demonstrated with a sample with similar demographics from the same region (r = .833, Hansen et al., 2015).

 Fraction concepts.
 The fraction concepts measure was used as a distal measure of understanding of general fraction concepts.
 It included the 19 items of the aforementioned fraction screener, along with five additional more difficult NAEP fraction items to avoid ceiling effects.
-Internal reliability for the measure was previously demonstrated to be high (α =.85) in sixth grade (Rodrigues, 2017).
+Internal reliability for the measure was previously demonstrated to be high ($\alpha = .85$) in sixth grade (Rodrigues, 2017).

 Fraction arithmetic.
 The fraction arithmetic measure included 12 written fraction computation items: four addition, five subtraction, and three multiplication problems.
 The addition and subtraction problems had both like and unlike denominators, whole and mixed numbers.
 Students were instructed to write their final answers in simplified form.
 Students received one point for each correct response and one additional point for a final answer in simplified form.
 The maximum score for the 12-item measure was 24 points.
-The internal reliability for this measure was previously demonstrated to be high (α =.82).
+The internal reliability for this measure was previously demonstrated to be high ($\alpha = .82$).